NSChristopher/agentic-development-docs/guidelines/issue-generation-guidelines.md

 ## 7. Clarity and Readability

-- Use headings, bullet points, and numbered lists for organization.
 - Be concise but specific.
 - Always link to or quote sections from supporting docs, not just mention them.